kishore-narendran/AliensOnEarth/README.md

 Add `{ name: "<FORMAT NAME>", type: Boolean, alias: "<SINGLE LETTER FORMAT DENOTION FOR COMMAND LINE>"}` to the `commandLineArguments` variable of the `command-line-arguments.js` file.

 Example - `{ name: "pdf", type: Boolean, alias: "p"}`

+### Adding more parameters for alien details:

+Add the parameter as a string to the `alienParameters` array in the `alien-parameters.js` file